 With the advent of technology and improvements in materials science, robotics and automation, a new method of prefab manufacturing has been quickly gaining interest by Proptech Investors and early-adopter homeowners.
-3D printed homes attempt to address the issues of building cost, sustainability, construction waste, time to build and construction quality.
+3D printed homes are addressing the issues of:

 Based in Oakland, CA and founded in 2017, Mighty Buildings is an innovation-driven construction technology company with the goal of creating beautiful, affordable, and sustainable homes using 3D printing, robotics, and automation.
 The overarching mission of the firm’s founders – Slava Solonitsyn, CEO, Alexey Dubov, COO, Dmitry Starodubtsev, CTO, and Sam Ruben, CSO – is to disrupt the construction industry by delivering a Production-as-a-Service business model.